 ———.
 1985.
 "Plantinga on the Reduction of Possibilist Discourse."
 In Alvin Plantinga, edited by Tomberlin, James and Inwagen, Peter van, 145-186.
 Dordrecht: Reidel.

-discuss some related questions on the connection between existence and predication, the necessary existence of propositions; the Priorian stand on modality.
+independent interest, are raised: the connection between existence and predication; the necessary existence of propositions; the Priorian stand on modality.
 But perhaps more important than this

 ———.
 1988.
 "Semantics for Quantified Relevance Logic."
 Journal of Philosophical Logic no. 17:27-59.

 Reprinted in: Alan Ross Anderson, Nuel D. Belnap, Jr., with contributions by J. Michael Dunn ... [et al.], Entailment: The Logic of Relevance and Necessity, Princeton:

 Princeton University Press, 1992 vol. II, pp. 235-262.

 "This paper is a companion piece to my Incompleteness for Quantified Relevance Logics.
 In that earlier paper, I showed that RQ and other systems of quantified relevance

 logic were not complete for the standard semantics.
 In the present paper, I provide a semantics with respect to which they are complete." (p.
 27)